akdeaso/jlpt-word-generator/README.md

 # JLPT Word Generator

 This is a simple JLPT Word Generator built with React, Vite, and TailwindCSS.
-The application fetches random Japanese words from the JLPT (Japanese Language Proficiency Test) API, which includes the word in kanji, its furigana reading, its meaning, and JLPT level.
+The application fetches random Japanese words from the JLPT (Japanese Language Proficiency Test) API, which includes the word in kanji, furigana reading, meaning, and JLPT level.
 A "Generate New Word" button is also included to generate a new random word on demand.

 ## Installation